Aldi’s mega pet event is back and there’s a memory foam dog bed

 In addition to a scallop pet chair (£44.99, Aldi.co.uk), which has been inspired by the supermarket’s furniture range for owners (aka humans), you will also find a bed (£29.99, Aldi.co.uk) that’s made from layers of plush memory foam: no, really.
 And the best part?
 They’re all available at Aldi’s famously affordable prices.

-The rest of the new pet collection – which is available to pre-order online now and in-store from 17 February – includes everything from coats to cat caves, treats and even a dog grooming kit, with prices starting from just 99p.
+The rest of the new pet collection – which is available to shop online and in-store from today – includes everything from coats to cat caves, treats and even a dog grooming kit, with prices starting from just 99p.

 Read more: